Swing bowling

-As swing bowling is heavily dependent on the condition of the ball, many ball tampering controversies have been related to it, where teams have tried to illegally alter the wear of the ball using materials such as sandpaper to produce additional swing.
+As swing bowling is heavily dependent on the condition of the ball, a number of ball tampering controversies have been related to it.
+This is where teams have allegedly tried to alter the wear of the ball illegally using materials such as sandpaper, to produce additional swing.
+Examples of such incidents are the 2006 ball-tampering controversy and the 2018 Australian ball-tampering scandal.

 History

 Theory

-The purpose of swing bowling is to get the cricket ball to deviate sideways as it moves through the air towards or away from the batsman.
+The purpose of swing bowling is to get the cricket ball to deviate sideways as it moves through the air towards or away from the batter.
 To do this, the bowler makes use of six factors: